India declared freedom from slave mentality: Modi after inaugurating Swarved Mahamandir | Politics

 India declared freedom from slave mentality: Modi after inaugurating Swarved Mahamandir

-Inaugurating the worlds largest meditation centre Swarved Mahamandir here on Monday, Prime Minister Narendra Modi said the country has declared freedom from the slave mentality and is feeling proud of its heritage.In the era of slavery, the oppressors who made an effort to weaken India first targeted our symbols.
+Inaugurating the worlds largest meditation centre Swarved Mahamandir here on Monday, Prime Minister Narendra Modi said the country has declared freedom from the slave mentality and is taking pride in its heritage.In the era of slavery, the oppressors who made an effort to weaken India first targeted our symbols.

 - Country: